bobby-didcoding/django_course/steps/module_10.md

 >Note: Please 'cd' into the root directory and fire up your virtual environment!

 **Warning** we are about to switch things up a little.
-This is probably intermediate level but I'll go nice and slowly!!
+This is probably intermediate level but I'll go nice and slow!!

 When putting this course together I was scratching my head to figure out what type of website I could use for demo purposes.
 The consensus I got when asking around was e-commerce!
 So thats what we're going to do.